Securing Distributed Gradient Descent in High Dimensional Statistical Learning: Introduction

-\paragraph{Contributions} We propose a robust full gradient descent method that tolerates up to a constant fraction of adversarial workers and converges to a statistical estimation error $O(\sqrt{q/N} + \sqrt{d/N})$ in $O(\log N)$ communication rounds.
-This estimation error is larger than the minimax-optimal error rate $O(\sqrt{d/N})$ in the failure-free setting by at most an additive term $O(\sqrt{q/N})$.
-As long as $q=O(d)$, our proposed algorithm achieves the optimal error rate $O(\sqrt{d/N})$.
+\paragraph{Contributions:} In this work, we propose a robust gradient descent method that tolerates up to a constant fraction of adversarial workers (i.e., $\frac{q}{m} = O(1)$) and converges to a statistical estimation error $O(\sqrt{q/N} + \sqrt{d/N})$ in $O(\log N)$ communication rounds; whereas, the minimax-optimal error rate in the failure-free and centralized setting is $O(\sqrt{d/N})$. \footnote{ See \cite[Section 3.2]{YW-ITSTATS} for a proof.
+Note that $O(\sqrt{d/N})$ is the minimax optimal estimation error rate without any additional structure on the model parameter.
+When the model parameter has additional structure, such as sparsity, the $\sqrt{d}$ factor can possibly be improved.} As long as $q=O(d)$, our proposed algorithm achieves the optimal error rate $O(\sqrt{d/N})$, matching the failure-free optimal error rate.
+Our results are obtained under some technical assumptions that we hope to relax in the future.
+Specifically, we assume that the population risk is strongly-convex.
+Nevertheless, we do allow the empirical risk (sample version) to be non-convex.

-On the technical front, to deal with the interplay of the randomness of the data and the iterative updates of $\theta$, we first establish the concentration of sample covariance matrix of gradients {\em uniformly} at all possible model parameters; then we prove that our aggregated gradient, as a function of $\theta$, converges uniformly to the population gradient function $\nabla F(\cdot)$.
-Similar uniform convergence concentration of sample covariance matrix has been derived in \cite[Lemma 2.1]{Charikar:2017:LUD:3055399.3055491} under the assumption that the gradients are sub-gaussian.
-However, even in the simplest linear regression example, the gradients are sub-exponential instead of sub-gaussian.
-To this end, we develop a new concentration inequality for sample covariance matrices, which might be of independent interest.
+On the technical front, to deal with the interplay of the randomness of the data and the iterative updates of the model choice $\theta$, we first establish the concentration of sample covariance matrix of gradients {\em uniformly}\footnote{See \cite{raginskyece,shalev2014understanding} and reference therein for details about uniform convergence of functions. } at all possible model parameters; then we prove that our aggregated gradient, as a function of $\theta$, converges uniformly to the population gradient function $\nabla F(\cdot)$.
+Similar uniform concentration of sample covariance matrix has been derived in \cite[Lemma 2.1]{Charikar:2017:LUD:3055399.3055491} under the assumption that the gradients are sub-gaussian.
+While sub-gaussian \emph{data distribution} is commonly assumed in statistical learning literature, the resulting \emph{gradients} may be sub-exponential or even heavier tailed.
+For example, in the simplest linear regression example, the gradients are sub-exponential instead of sub-gaussian.
+Note that standard routine to bounding the spectral norm of the sample covariance matrix is available, see \cite[Theorem 5.44]{vershynin2010introduction} and \cite[Corollary 3.8]{adamczak2010quantitative} for example.
+However, it turns out that using these existing results, the uniform concentration bound obtained is far from being optimal.
+To this end, we develop a new concentration inequality for matrices with i.i.d.\ sub-exponential column vectors.
+This new inequality leads to a near-optimal uniform bound.
+Relaxing the distributional assumption from sub-gaussian to sub-exponential is highly nontrivial.
+See \cite[Section 1.3]{vershynin2012close} and \cite{adamczak2010quantitative} for details.
+Our analysis framework developed in this work is not tied to sub-exponential assumptions.
+With different gradient distributional assumptions such as bounded second moment, one can follow our analysis roadmap to obtain different uniform concentration bounds for the sample covariance matrix of gradient vectors, which in turn implies different error bounds to our robust gradient descent method.